Skip to Calculator

 Total Yards = Total Inches ÷ 36

 For pieced quilt tops, every fabric in the design gets calculated separately based on the cutting plan.
 A simple 9-patch block in two fabrics is easy.
-A Wedding Ring or Flying Geese pattern with 8–12 fabrics means 8–12 separate yardage calculations.
-Most quilt patterns include yardage requirements — use them as your starting point, not your final number.
+A Wedding Ring or Flying Geese pattern with 8 to 12 fabrics means 8 to 12 separate yardage calculations.
+Most quilt patterns include yardage requirements; use them as your starting point, not your final number.

-**Always add 10–15% extra for pieced quilts.** Small cutting errors compound across hundreds of blocks.
+Always add 10 to 15 percent extra for pieced quilts.
+Small cutting errors compound across hundreds of blocks.
 Running out of the fabric for your center medallion is a disaster.
-Most experienced quilters add at least ¼ yard to every fabric in a pattern that has many pieces.
+Most experienced quilters add at least a quarter yard to every fabric in a pattern that has many pieces.

-Our [fabric calculator](/fabric-calculator) calculates yardage for rectangular quilt tops.
+If you need help crunching the numbers, the fabric calculator handles rectangular quilt tops.
 For complex pieced patterns, use the pattern's requirements and add your buffer.

 Backing Fabric: The Calculation Most Quilters Get Wrong

-Quilt backing is the area where miscalculation is most expensive because backing fabric is typically sold in a continuous cut.
-There are three approaches:
+Quilt backing is the area where miscalculation is most expensive, because backing fabric is typically sold in a continuous cut.
+Three approaches work for most projects.

 Option 1: Standard 44-inch Quilting Cotton

-For quilts wider than about 40 inches (which is basically every quilt larger than a wall hanging), you need to seam two or three lengths of backing fabric together.
+For quilts wider than about 40 inches (basically every quilt larger than a wall hanging), you need to seam two or three lengths of backing fabric together.

-For a 90-inch wide quilt, you need three widths of 44-inch fabric seamed together (3 × 42 usable inches = 126 inches, enough for 90-inch quilt with ease).
-Each panel needs to be as long as the quilt plus 4–6 extra inches of ease per side for squaring up and quilting.
+For a 90-inch wide quilt, three widths of 44-inch fabric seamed together gives you 126 usable inches (3 × 42), more than enough to cover 90 inches.
+Each panel needs to be as long as the quilt plus 4 to 6 extra inches of ease per side for squaring up and quilting.

 For a 90×100-inch quilt, backing calculation: